mithunpaul08/mean-teacher/pytorch/README.md

     - done. both of them have 14+2=16 parameters

 # Todo :
 - find embedding value of same word in both libowen and your code
     - tried printing the embedding of first value after loading glove. it was -1. i thought it was -1 because our local machine couldnt' find it. but its all -1s in server also. that is a problem.
-    - words are ok. firs t10 words after pad emb etc had embeddings.
+    - words are ok. first 10 words after pad emb etc had embeddings.
     - print the first sentences inside forward() of inter_Attention code in both valpola and libowen
 - compare line by line libowen vs my code
     - done until line 77 in libowen's `train_baseline_snli.py`